-After U.S. arrested Former AU Optronics Corporation president Hsuan Bin Chen and executive vice president Hui Hsiung, each serving sentence of 3 years imprisonment and $200,000 fine (and company had to pay $500 Million and publish in 3 major print publication in Taiwan and U.S.) during September 20, 2012- F.B.I. revealed the findings of investigation of a 5-year long LCD price fixing conspiracy which violated U.S. Anti-trust laws.
+After U.S. arrested Former AU Optronics Corporation president Hsuan Bin Chen and executive vice president Hui Hsiung, each serving sentence of 3 years imprisonment and $200,000 fine (and company had to pay $500 Million and publish in 3 major print publication in Taiwan and U.S.) during September 20, 2012- FBI revealed the findings of an investigation of a 5-year long LCD price-fixing conspiracy which violated U.S. Anti-trust laws.

-The price fixing discussion included exchanged production, shipping, supply, demand and pricing information on LCD panels.
+The price-fixing discussion included exchanged production, shipping, supply, demand and pricing information on LCD panels.
 Participants agreed on price fixing which resulted in artificial inflation of LCD prices.
-Tactis remained the same until 2005 when some of their major LCD customers became aware of the conspiracy.
-Even more disturbingly there was also a price fixing conspiracy within the DRAM industry and that meetings were kept in restaurants and cafes.
+Tactics remained the same until 2005 when some of their major LCD customers became aware of the conspiracy.
+Even more disturbingly there was also a price-fixing conspiracy within the DRAM industry and that meetings were kept in restaurants and cafes.

 Although the incident did take in Taiwan and U.S., price fixing affects the pricing of panels around the world.